 Pluto is her uncle in this version.
 Ceres stopped the growth of all fruits and cursed Sicily.
 Like the Greek version, Pluto also made Proserpina eat six pomegranate seeds, one for each month of the year that she would have to stay with him.
 In some versions she actually steals the seeds of her own accord, presumably, she actually wanted this dual life.

-Artwork of the Roman version seems to emphasis the “rape” element more.
-This could be because at this time Christianity was starting to take hold and the old pagan, Goddess worshipping religions were slowly being replaced by monotheism.
+Artwork of the Roman version seems to emphasise the “rape” element more.
+This could be because at this time Christianity was starting to take hold and the old pagan, Goddess-worshipping religions were slowly being replaced by monotheism.
 Myths do tend to reflect the societies from whence they came, so my translation of the “rape” is that it is describing the decimation of the goddess worshipping cultures of northern Europe.

 Modern feminists rewriting this myth say the rape did not occur and Proserpina willing went into the underworld to help the dying.
 I see this supposed “rape” as being used as a ploy so that maidens could empower themselves.
 In Sicily one way of escaping an overly domineering family, was by eloping with your sweetheart.
 If you had spent the night with the guy, then you had to marry him as it was assumed that you had been “raped” or had sex.
 This was a way of preserving the honor of the lady in question.
 Of course the lady had nothing to do with this, being sweet an innocent as she was…;)

 So both versions are more or less the same.
 They both describe the process of life, death and rebirth.
 Persephone is one of the few female examples a resurrection deity, as most of them are male.
-Examples include: Jesus, Khrishna, Dionysus, Osiris, Orpheus and Odin.
+Examples include: Jesus, Krishna, Dionysus, Osiris, Orpheus and Odin.
 The only other female example is Inanna or Ishtar which brings us to the original Sumerian version of the Persephone myth, Innana & Ereshkigal.